 38 MILLION PIECES OF PLASTIC TRASH COVER THIS REMOTE ISLAND

 Much of the growth in plastic production has been the increased use of plastic packaging, which accounts for more than 40 percent of non-fiber plastic.

-The same team, led by Jambeck, produced the first study that assessed the amount of plastic trash that flows into the oceans annually.
+The same team, led by Jambeck, produced the first study.
+The one that assessed the amount of plastic trash flows into the oceans.
 That research, published in 2015, estimated that 8 million metric tons of plastic ends up in the oceans every year.
 That is the equal to five grocery bags of plastic trash for every foot of coastline around the globe.

 “We weren’t aware of the implications for plastic ending up in our environment until it was already there,” Jambeck says.
 “Now we have a situation where we have to come from behind to catch up.”

 In addition, gaining control of plastic waste is now such a large task.
 One that it calls for a comprehensive and yes a global approach, Jambeck says, that involves rethinking plastic chemistry.
 In addition, product design, recycling strategies, and consumer use.
 The United States ranks behind Europe (30 percent) and China (25 percent) in recycling, the study found.
 Recycling in the U.S. has remained at nine percent since 2012.

 In conclusion, National Geographic is committing to reducing plastics pollution.
 Learn more about our non-profit activities at natgeo.org/plastics.
 This story is part of Planet or Plastic?